COSC-3380-Team-7/frontend/README.md

 - **Customers**: Purchase tickets, become a member, and view certian details about the zoo.
 - **Manager**: Manage animal food and animal food purchases.

-This database system enables efficient tracking of zoo activities, financial transactions, and user interactions, empowering the Houston Zoo to generate joy across the all demographics and making sure our animals have a long life and prosper.
+This database system enables efficient tracking of zoo activities, financial transactions, and user interactions, empowering the Houston Zoo to generate joy across all demographics and making sure our animals have a long life and prosper.

 # Project Requirements
 <h6>Each bullet will route to the specific instance in which we have implemented them</h6>